 New Drone Law, Will the Law Affect You

-The new house bill linked here, HR-302 Federal Aviation Authority Re-authorization Act of 2018 (See pages 247 to 348) has passed through the house and is now on its way to the senate for a final vote.
+The new house bill linked here, HR-302 Federal Aviation Authority Re-authorization Act of 2018 (See pages 247 to 348) has passed through the house and is now on its way to the Senate for a final vote.
 The bill is expected to pass without change to the provisions affecting drones and hobby aircraft.
 The biggest issue at hand is that the new bill will require everyone to pass an aeronautical knowledge and safety test to fly any hobby aircraft or drone.
-The new law does not however change the current regulations for altitude, speed, line of sight and time restrictions.
-Currently drones must be flown within 400 feet of ground level.
-Speed cannot exceed 40 knots and you must fly within visual line of sight.
+The new law does not, however, change the current regulations for altitude, speed, line of sight and time restrictions.
+Currently, drones must be flown within 400 feet of ground level.
+Speed cannot exceed 40 knots and you must fly within a visual line of sight.
 Operating a drone after dark or before sunrise is also not allowed without an approved waiver.